Impossible Mission: Legacy

-The sequel, Impossible Mission II, followed in 1988.
+A sequel, Impossible Mission II, followed in 1988.
 It further complicated the quest with new traps and items.
 Elvin's stronghold also grew in size, divided into a number of towers which the player had to traverse, all the while picking up pieces of the password.

-The game ElectroCop was rumored to have started as a sequel to Impossible Mission, but this has not been substantiated.
+The game Electrocop was rumored to have started as a sequel to Impossible Mission, but this has not been substantiated.
 In 1994, Impossible Mission 2025 was released for the Amiga.
 It kept the same idea as the previous games, and mainly featured updated graphics and audio, also allowing the player to choose among three different characters.
 The game also contains the Commodore 64 version of Impossible Mission.

 Developers System 3 revamped Impossible Mission for the Sony PSP, Nintendo DS and Wii.
 In the US, the Nintendo DS version was released exclusively at GameStop stores by Codemasters (which, similar to the Amiga sequel, included a filter for graphics and audio to recreate the C64 original of Impossible Mission in terms of look and sound, albeit slightly remastered) and the Wii version was released in March 2008.
 This revamped version was later ported to the Nintendo Switch in 2019.

-In late 2022 it was announced that an officially licensed sequel is being developed by Icon64.
+In late 2022, it was announced that an officially licensed sequel is being developed by Icon64.